AASoftware/goSec/README.md

 ## Contributions

 Contributions to this repository are welcome!
-If you have developed a new "living off the land" tool in Go and would like to share it with the community, send us a request to become a contributor.

-We hope you find these tools useful and educational!